Applicant’s Guide to the CanExport Program

 - The total amount of all Canadian government funding (federal, provincial/territorial, municipal) or stacking limit, is set at 50 percent of the total eligible project cost;

-- Consultant costs for the production of a market study, for market research, for business-to-business (B2B) meetings and matchmaking are limited to 25 percent of the total cost of the activity/project.
+- Consultant costs for the production of a market study, for market research, for business-to-business (B2B) meetings and matchmaking are limited to 25 percent of the total eligible approved project cost.

 In order to ensure a smooth application process and complete application:

-- 1. Ensure that your firm meets the eligibility criteria set out in section 2 of this document.
+- Ensure that your firm meets the eligibility criteria.

-- 2. Verify that the proposed activities are eligible as outlined in section 3.
+- Verify that the proposed activities are eligible.

-- 3. Verify that your proposed expenses are eligible as outlined in section 4.
+- Verify that your proposed expenses are eligible.

 - Legal name of the firm;

 - Operating name of the firm (if different from the legal name);